nicklasb/Controller/README.md

 # Controller

-This is a central unit for managing and collecting data from sensors using:
+This is a central unit for managing and collecting sensor data from [peripherals](https://github.com/nicklasb/Peripheral) using:
 * LGVL-driven touch TFT for interaction
 * Competent multi-core usage for maximal performance and stability
 * BLE for common, always-on situations